PKB-rogergallart/DataScience/Machine Learning/Supervised Learning/Classification_models.md

 There is a trade-off between them: increasing precision decreases recall and viceversa.

 ### F1 Score
-- F1 Score = Harmonic mean of Precision and Recall
+F1 Score = 2 * Precision * Recall / (Precision + Recall)

+It's the harmonic mean of Precision and Recall.

+More useful for imbalanced datasets because it takes into account both FP and FN.

+### Sensitivity and Specificity

+- Sensitivity = True Positive Rate (TPR) = Recall = Proportion os positive class correctly predicted as positive
+- Specificity = Proportion of negative class correctly predicted as negative